FACTBOX-Soccer-Reaction to Blackpool's Daniels announcing he is gay | Sports-Games

 FACTBOX-Soccer-Reaction to Blackpool's Daniels announcing he is gay

-Reaction to Blackpool forward Jake Daniels becoming the first active male professional player in English soccer in 32 years to announce he is gay.
-PROFESSIONAL FOOTBALLERS' ASSOCIATION
+Reaction to Blackpool forwards Jake Daniels becoming the first active male professional player in English soccer in 32 years to announce he is gay.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)